-The leadership of the Maryland Women’s Heritage Center is comprised of Maryland business, civic, educational, and political leaders who serve on the Center’s Executive Board, Board of Directors, and Honorary Board.
-Further leadership is drawn from throughout the state and region consisting of women’s organizations, the local commissions for women, and various organizations for women and girls, many of which are listed as partner and supporting organizations.
-Local historical sites and networks are also providing ongoing guidance and support.
+- Board of Directors: The leadership of the Maryland Women’s Heritage Center includes Maryland business, civic, educational and political leaders who serve on the Center’s Executive Board and Board of Directors.
+Our leaders come from throughout the state and region and include those from women’s organizations, local commissions for women and various organizations for women and girls.
+Local historical sites and networks also provide ongoing guidance and support.

 - Beginnings: MWHC is an outgrowth of the Maryland Women’s History Project that began in 1980 as a collaborative venture between the Maryland Commission for Women and the Maryland State Department of Education’s Equity Assurance and Compliance Office.